Cacio e Pepe, A Classic, Traditional Roman Pasta Dish

-- 1-3/4 cups grated Pecorino Romano cheese, plus a LOT more for garnish
+- 1 cup grated Pecorino Romano cheese, plus a LOT more for garnish

-- OR 1 cup grated parmigiana cheese plus 3/4 cups grated Pecorino Romano cheese if you prefer a less sharp, less salty cheese flavor.
+- OR 3/4 cup grated parmigiana cheese plus 1/4 cup grated Pecorino Romano cheese if you prefer a less sharp, less salty cheese flavor.

 - In a tall pot of boiling hot water, cook the pasta until ‘al dente’ (firm but not hard when you bite into it), about 4 minutes and not the amount of time indicated on the package instructions.

-- Pull the pasta up and out of the water and allow it to drain.
+- Pull the pasta up and out of the pot and allow it to drain.
 Don’t throw the pasta water away!

-- Remove the pan from the heat and quickly stir in 1-3/4 cups of grated parmesan or pecorino Romano to the pasta so that it becomes creamy.
+- Remove the pan from the heat and quickly stir in 1-3/4 cups of grated Pecorino Romano to the pasta.
+Stir continually so that the pasta becomes creamy.